caarmart/Web_Screenplay_Cucumber/README.md

 ## Web automation

-### Web automation with Screenplay + Cucumber using the different actions:
+### Web automation with Screenplay, BDD(Cucumber) and gradle dependency manager using Selenium to execute the Amazon page tests on the Google Chrome browser.

-- Clicks
-- Links
-- Pop-up windows
-- Scrolls
-- Selects
+SDK version linked to the project: 1.8

 ### Used tools/stacks in this project